Ancient wisdom is timeless. The knowledge handed down to us by the wise sages of old is as relevant today as it was thousands of years ago.

 Your perception of the world is the “illusion” that scientists talk about.
 The illusion makes you believe you need something that you don’t, and fear makes you believe you can’t do something that you can.

-When you have an emotional attachment to a situation, a habit, an attitude or a worldview that does not allow you to move forward, you are denying yourself the opportunity to improve your experience of life.
+When you have an emotional attachment to a situation, a habit, an attitude or a view of the world, you are denying yourself the opportunity to improve your experience of life.

 Yeeeah, you probably knew this was coming!

 There’s not much more I can say about the benefits of meditation that has not already been said before.

 What I will say is that meditation needs to be performed properly in order for you to profit from those gains.
 Furthermore, your expectations have to be realistic.